 Chinese Herbal Medicine

 Chinese Herbal Medicine treats the underlying cause of health problems by focusing on strengthening the body’s ability to maintain internal balance and heal itself.
 This is achieved by treating every patient’s individual pattern of disharmony.
-Treating these patterns of disharmony makes Chinese herbal therapy especially useful when treating disorders where the cause and mechanism is not fully known to modern medicine.
-Disorders that manifest in complex syndromes (e.g. Chronic Fatigue Syndrome) or disorders with multiple causes and complex mechanisms, like many chronic disorders, can also be managed effectively.
+Treating these patterns of disharmony makes Chinese herbal therapy especially successful with disorders where the cause and mechanism is not fully known to modern medicine.
+Disorders that manifest in complex syndromes (e.g. Chronic Fatigue Syndrome) or disorders with multiple causes and complex mechanisms, like many chronic disorders, can also be treated successfully.

 The full range of medicinals are commonly referred to as herbs for simplicity.
 Each of these are classified according to their nature, action, flavour, preparation, dosage, indications and contra-indications.
 The nature of an individual medicinal may be hot, warm, cool or cold.
 Its flavour will be one of the five classic flavours: bitter, acrid, sour, salty and sweet, corresponding to the principle of the Five Phases.
 Medicinals can also be classified by their ability to effect particular Organs.
 Finally, medicinals are often described as having synergistic or antagonistic relationships with other medicinals.